Updated: Sep 13

-Your website is a huge part of your entire digital marketing arsenal.
-This is where you drive traffic.
-This is where your conversions take place, largely.
-So make it easy for your visitors to find out about your business.
+Your website is a critical part of your entire digital marketing arsenal.
+Think of this collection of information -- your website -- as a hub for your products, services, and value proposition.
+This is where you drive traffic and ultimately your conversions occur.
+So, make it easy for your visitors to find out about your business and take action.

 Look at your Google Analytics or any web analytics you’re using for your website.
 From what devices are visitors coming to your site?
 Probably desktop, tablet and mobile.
 Take note of these devices because it affects how users view your site.